 The next major change was the introduction of a job guarantee.
 People of working age are guaranteed a job and an income equivalent to at least 2 days (15 hours) at the minimum wage.
 An additional payment may be available for housing costs if this is an issue (usually for a single person).
 This minimum wage has been set to ensure it is sufficient to live on.
 However it is not just given people.
 There is a requirement for the person to actually do two days work to earn the money.
 The Government's argument is - why waste the valuable resource of a person's labour when there is a lot to do.
 And people are better off when they have some form of work than when they have nothing.
 The Government set up a range of potential employment areas.
 The person could then nominate which are they wanted to work in - though they would be encouraged in the first or two year to move between the areas to find a type of work they they liked.
 A lot of the work is in environmental repair - tree planting, weed removal, river rejuvenation etc. Some is in garden and public space maintenance.
 Some are office based where suitable positions can be found.
 Some are for working with the community co-operatives, in their shops or food gardens.
 A person can also nominate their own project of community benefit to do and if approved they can do that.
 There have been quite a few community blogs done and books written that very few would read - but that is acceptable - as long as the person thought it made a contribution.
 Community arts projects - of various types - are also popular.
 If a person really doesn't want to co-operate then after a while they are allowed to drift off.
 But the vast majority want to be occupied, want to be useful.
 And it is only 2 days per week.
 Working on the Government programs like this is now seen as a legitimate work option for some people for the longer term.
 It is no longer stigmatising.

 This lowering of wages and the desire to consume feeds into the other requirement - the need to conserve materials.
 Part of the answer is the encouragement of the "circular economy".
 The main requirement of this is for recycling of the materials from products at the end of their useful life.
 But it was also recognised that this by itself was not enough.
 Even the best recycling systems don't recover all materials used - there is some wastage and some pollution from the operation.
 Some materials can't be recycled indefinitely - they degrade a bit with each cycle.
 Eventually they have to be disposed of.
 Some materials are difficult to recycle.
 Recycling takes energy.
 While this is no longer fossil fuel based it is still a waste if there is a better way.
-So the Government adopted the Reduce, Reuse, Repair, Recycle philosophy.
+The Government itself adopted, and encouraged the community and business to adopt, the Reduce, Reuse, Repair, Recycle philosophy.

 The reusable containers cut down the waste stream remarkably.
 What is left is food waste (a lot of that is diverted to the household's own composting system) plant waste, old unusable clothing, some paper, broken crockery, and e-waste.

-With e-waste and other electrical equipment and tools the company that provided the product had to also provide a minimum 5 year warranty and have systems for repair and for recycling / resource recovery at the end of life.
+With e-waste and other electrical equipment and tools the company that provided the product had to also provide a minimum 5 to 10 year warranty depending on the product, and have systems for repair and for recycling / resource recovery at the end of life.

 I have mentioned community co-operatives a number of times.
 They are a real success.
 They tend to work best in medium size rural town but are also spreading into the suburbs of the towns and cities.
 Government has set up a Co-operatives Board with the sole aim of encouraging the set up of new Community Co-operatives and to support their ongoing operation.
 The Board initiates a new co-op in an area by calling a public meeting to try to get a core of people interested in setting up the co-operative.
 Once that was done the Board will put in an experienced administrator, train the volunteers and commence to set up the infrastructure.
 Usually an existing building will be found reasonably central to the shops and public transport.
 A disused supermarket makes an excellent venue.
 Then the building is fitted out to become a food market and cafe with some meeting rooms and offices.
 The food market will dispense food into reusable containers, which are standardised and the buyer brings back for refill multiple times.
 Generally the co-op will have a full range of supermarket type foods but wouldn't have the range of brands - there would be one brand of tomato sauce (usually a no name variety) not the dozen you might find at a commercial supermarket.
 Similarly for the cafe - a limited range of nutritious foods cooked on site (and a few cakes as well) rotated on a daily basis.